 - Open Source

-For all of this, our recommendation is KeyCloak, a JBoss community project powered by Red Hat.
+For all of this management solution, our recommendation is KeyCloak, a JBoss community project powered by Red Hat.
 It’s currently the main IAM software at RedHat.

 Deploy using Docker + Traefik